aerogear/aerogear-unifiedpush-nodejs-client/README.md

 ### Add to a Project

-In your project do `npm install path/to/aerogear-unified-push-node-client`
+In your project do

+    npm install path/to/aerogear-unified-push-node-client

+or

+install from npm

+    npm install aerogear-sender-client

 ## Examples